Barnstormers Theatre

 Founded in 1931, this highly respected theater company presents dramas and comedies June–August.

 The Egyptian-motif artwork, part of the original 1927 decor, has been restored in this historic 1,304-seat venue that now hosts touring Broadway shows, dance companies, and musical acts.
-A few blocks away (at 16 S. Main Street), the organization also operates Bank of NH Stage, a restored historic movie house that presents music, comedy, and other notable shows.
+A few blocks away (at 16 S. Main Street), the organization also operates Bank of NH Stage, a converted historic movie house that presents music, comedy, and other notable shows.

 Beloved for its acoustics, the 895-seat hall built in 1878 presents top-drawer music concerts, from pop to classical, along with dance and theater.
 The more intimate Music Hall Lounge, around the corner, presents performances by noted musicians, authors, and comedians and serves light food and drinks.